-2. A one-page resume for each member of the board of directors highlighting his or her experiences over the past ten or more years.
+2. Each founding board member must submit, in this section of the application, a one-page resume highlighting his or her experiences over the past ten or more years.

-Detailed below are resumes for each member of our Board, including 1) Angela Lee (Lead Applicant), 2) James Farrar, 3) Danita Mason-Hogans, 4) Jeanne Kirschner, 5) Damien Fields, and 6) Stephanie Perry.
+Detailed below are resumes for each member of our Board, including 1) Angela Lee (Lead Applicant), 2) Doris Jackson, 3) Danita Mason-Hogans, 4) Jeanne Kirschner, 5) Damien Fields, and 6) Stephanie Perry.
 A seventh board member will be added as we assess our strengths as a Board.
 Of course, DPI will be notified as soon as a seventh board member is identified.

+Angela Lee

-Angela Lee 215 Haddon Hall Circle Chapel Hill, North Carolina 27517 (919) 452-1371
+215 Haddon Hall Circle Chapel Hill, North Carolina 27517 (919) 452-1371

 Angela Lee is an attorney, community organizer, advocate for education, musician, choir director, and active contributor to the work of several charitable nonprofits - a record that continues a historic family legacy of service to society and education.
 After earning her law degree at The University of North Carolina (UNC), Ms. Lee worked for 18 years at UNC, helping legendary basketball coach Dean Smith support college student-athletes even after their eligibility expired.
 She helped top athletes, including Michael Jordan, Lawrence Taylor, Sam Perkins, and James Worthy, transition to professional careers, providing personal guidance and helping them choose agents and attorneys.